 - Sad Clown: I, next to Zuko, when all is said and done, have more baggage than a cargo ship: I was always treated as a fragile thing by my parents, ran away from home after they said they'd be even more strict about protecting me (even after I showed first-hand that I was already one of the best earthbenders in the world at TWELVE), is legitimately torn over how I must have broken my parents' hearts and made them worry as a result, felt responsible for Appa having been kidnapped, and was actually terribly insecure about my blindness (despite acting like it's a non-issue normally).
 Outwardly, I seem like a total snark-bender who doesn't really care about anything, save for my friends.

 - Sadistic Choice: I was forced to choose between saving Appa from Sandbenders or saving the rest of the Gaang from a building that was being pulled into the Spirit World.
-I tried to Take a Third Option, but my Achilles' Heel was active at the time.
+I tried to Take a Third Option, but I wasn't to see very well due to the sand being very fuzzy.
 I wasn't very good at sandbending at the time, OK?

 - Sent Into Hiding: I was this until meeting Aang.
 My overprotective parents kept me locked inside the grounds of their home (although I was able to sneak out to work as the Blind Bandit).

-- She Cleans Up Nicely: Almost immediately you see the rough wrestler become a well dressed lady in my intro.
+- She Cleans Up Nicely: Almost immediately you see the rough wrestler become a well-dressed lady when you first see me.

 - Sheltered Aristocrat: I was raised to be this due to my blindness, but over the years I became much less sheltered thanks to figuring out how to leave the grounds in secret and learning how to earthbend.

 - Single Woman Seeks Good Man: All of my love interests happened to be nice guys.